microsoft/genaiops-promptflow-template/docs/Azure_devops_how_to_setup.md

 ```
 ### Execute pipelines

-1. Raise a new PR to merge code from `feature branch` to the `development` branch.
+1. Raise a new PR to merge code from `featurebranch` to the `development` branch.

 ![feature-to-dev](images/feature-to-dev.png)